rhuancoder/RocketPizza/README.md

 # RocketPizza
-A .NET Core Web API to testing new features
+A .NET Core Web API to test new features